What are signs that I or a family member needs a neuropsychological assessment?

 Does insurance cover a neuropsychological assessment?

-Medicare covers 80% of the cost of one assessment every 12 months.
+Traditional Medicare covers 80% of the cost of one assessment every 12 months.
 Supplemental insurance covers the rest.
 Most other insurance carriers also cover assessments.
 Each carrier’s policies are a little different.
 I work with most insurance carriers, and I’ll work with you to find a good solution so you can get the assessment you need at terms you can handle.

 I take care of all of the insurance paperwork and billing for you.